raphaelcaixa88-star/PAPER---ID-9974/README.md

 **Script Name | Figure | Description**

 Signal-DomainTime-Graphic.m | Figura 2A | (A) A segment of 2 s in the time domain in the anesthetized and awake states.
+Signal-DomainFrequency-Graphic-Anesthetized.m | Figura 2B | Power spectral estimation using the FFT algorithm with LF and HF bands.
-Signal-DomainFrequency-Graphic.m | Figura 2B e 2C | Power spectral estimation using the FFT algorithm with LF and HF bands.
-(B) Anesthetized and (C) awake states are represented.
+Signal-DomainFrequency-Graphic-Awake.m | Figura 2C | Power spectral estimation using the FFT algorithm with LF and HF bands.

 ## 💻 Requirements